somnambulist-tech/api-bundle/docs/api_documentor.md

 Default templates for `Error` and `Pagination` are included in the `Resources/config` folder of this bundle.

+### Rendering API Documentation

-Finally: to display the docs, add to your `routes.yaml` file:
+To display the docs, add to your `routes.yaml` file:

 ```yaml
 api_doc: